LilJing/pose-assisted-collaboration/logs/README.md

-### this log file records the quantitative results.
+### Here saves log files that records the quantitative results.